Raghuj95/CustomerRewardPoints/README.md

 --------------------------------------------
 Project Setup
 ---------------------
-Do git clone repo
+Do git clone repo using Gitbash or through IDE(Eclipse/ Intellij etc)

+Open project in IDE

 Do Maven clean install

-Launch main class
+Open RewardPointsApplication.java file and then right click run as Java application

 Below steps for different data inputs